CtrlK

 Actionability

-Provides concrete directory structures, specific naming conventions with examples, executable TSX code showing correct vs incorrect patterns, and clear import organization examples.
-Every convention is illustrated with a concrete, copy-paste-ready example.
+Provides concrete, copy-paste-ready directory structures, naming conventions with specific examples, executable TSX code showing correct vs incorrect patterns, and clear rules like 'one component per file, no barrel files.'
+The decision heuristic for common vs modules is immediately actionable.

 3 / 3